davidroyer/nuxtcms/example/_CMS/content/articles/article-2.md

 ---
-title: Custom Title b
+title: Article 2 Title
-image: hero1.png
+# image: hero1.png
 date: 12-04-2019
 description:
     Some basic description for this article to use as an excerpt.